-The METRO Gold Line Bus Rapid Transit project will connect people across the region to job centers, housing options, transit stations and key destinations along the I-94 corridor.
+The METRO Gold Line Bus Rapid Transit (BRT) project will connect people across the region to job centers, housing options, transit stations and key destinations along the I-94 corridor.
 The project will provide all day, bi-directional BRT service to the cities of St. Paul, Maplewood, Landfall, Oakdale and Woodbury.

-View the presentation from City Council's Aug.
-28, 2019, METRO Gold Line Update
+View the presentation from City Council's July 22, 2020, METRO Gold Line Update

 When complete, the Gold Line is expected to feature:

 - Access to BRT park-and-ride lots in St. Paul, Oakdale and Woodbury